-At your request, we have conducted our annual actuarial valuation of the Cincinnati Retirement System (CRS or System) as of December 31, 2020.
+At your request, we have conducted our annual actuarial valuation of the Cincinnati Retirement System (CRS or System) as of December 31, 2021.
+We have updated the valuation to reflect the City's intent on making future annual contributions for the Early Retirement Incentive Program by July 31 of each year rather than the end of the year as earlier communicated.
 The results of the valuation are contained in this report.
 The purpose of this report is to present the annual actuarial valuation of the Cincinnati Retirement System.
 This report is for the use of the Cincinnati Retirement System Board of Trustees and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.

-The results of this report are only applicable to the Fiscal Year Ending June 30, 2022, and rely on future plan experience conforming to the underlying assumptions.
+The results of this report are only applicable to the Fiscal Year Ending June 30, 2023, and rely on future plan experience conforming to the underlying assumptions.
 To the extent that actual plan experience deviates from the underlying assumptions, the results would vary accordingly.